MiSTle-Dev/NanoApple2/README.md

 *C600G
 ```

 The HDD interface is in slot 7.
-Unlike the floppy interface, it does not stall until an image is mounted, so either cold reset the machine or use one of the following after mounting an image:
+Unlike the floppy interface, it does not stall until an image is mounted, so either press OSD ```cold reset``` or use one of the following after mounting an image:

 ```
 ]PR#7